 Schwerin is the capital city (LANDESHAUPTSTADT) of the German state of Mecklenburg-Vorpommern.
 The manhole covers in Schwerin show the city arms in the version of 1991.
 The depicted knight represents Henry the Lion (Heinrich der Löwe).
 The conspicuous flag in his hand is a gonfalon.
 [German]

-The Gothic town hall in Stralsund dates back to 13th century.
-You find the landmark of the city on the Old Market Square.
-It is considered one of the most important secular buildings of North German Brick Gothic architecture.
+The Gothic town hall in Stralsund dates back to the 13th century.
+You find this iconic piece of architecture on the Old Market Square.
+It is considered one of the most important secular buildings of northern German Brick Gothic architecture.

 Manhole cover in Rostock